minvws/nl-kat-coordination/docs/source/user-manual/index.rst

 The user manual is divided into four parts:

-- **Getting started**: You want to get started with OpenKAT?
+- **Getting started**: Do you want to get started with OpenKAT?
 Start here!
-Learn step-by-step how to start scanning and generate reports with OpenKAT.
+Learn step-by-step how to begin scanning and generating reports with OpenKAT.
 - **Basic concepts**: Learn more about the basic concepts of OpenKAT (in simple terms).
 - **Navigation**: See how you can navigate through OpenKAT.
 All pages of the user interface are explained here.
 - **Glossary**: A summary with the most used terms and their definitions.